smebberson/docker-alpine/README.md

 ### `/usr/bin/container-find`

-This file is used within other scripts to determine the IP address(es) of other containers by name.
+[This file](alpine-consul/root/usr/bin/container-find) (Consul-only containers) is used within other scripts to determine the IP address(es) of other containers by name.

 By default, it uses `dig` to DNS query for the IP address of a container by name. `container-find` will DNS query for `consul` (the default). `container-find static` will DNS query for `static`. `container-find static.service.consul` will hand-off the DNS query to Consul.

+## Versioning

+Each image has it's own version and will be updated independently.
+All versions follow [semver](semver).
+If a software package or the operating system the image uses is updated, the level of update will be reflected in the new version number, for example:

+- if Alpine Linux is upgraded from 3.2 to 3.3, then the image version will receive a minor increment
+- if Alpine Linux is upgraded from 3.3 to 4, then the image version will receive a major increment
+- if s6-overlay is upgraded to the latest patch upgrade, and nginx is upgraded to the latest minor upgrade, then the image version will will receive a minor increment

 ## FAQ